lexnederbragt/swc-instructor-retreat-2015-3PM-UTC/Assembly_using_velvet.md

 ###Installing Velvet on Amazon EC2

-Start an EC instance at (<https://aws.amazon.com>), kake sure to choose the **m4.xlarge** image with ubuntu 14.04.
+Start an EC instance at (<https://aws.amazon.com>), make sure to choose the **m4.xlarge** image with ubuntu 14.04.
 If you have never done this you could follow the instructions here: <http://angus.readthedocs.org/en/2015/amazon/start-up-an-ec2-instance.html>.
 You will need to set up a key pair and be able to log into the the instance through ssh.

 ```
-ssh -i Amazon.pem ubuntu@ubuntu@ec2-???-???-???-???.compute-1.amazonaws.com
+ssh -i Amazon.pem ubuntu@ec2-???-???-???-???.compute-1.amazonaws.com
 ```

 Update the base software and install some needed software: